awsdocs/amazon-workdocs-user-guide/doc_source/drive_troubleshoot.md

 **Critical Dependency Unavailable**
 Restart the **Message Queuing** service on your computer by opening the **Services** app\.
 For **Message Queuing**, choose **Restart** or **Start**\.
 If the error persists, open **Computer Management**, **Services and Applications**\.
-If **Message Queuing** does not appear in the navigation pane, [uninstall **Message Queuing** ](https://docs.particular.net/transports/msmq/uninstalling-msmq) and Amazon WorkDocs Drive\.
+If **Message Queuing** does not appear in the navigation pane, [uninstall **Message Queuing**](https://docs.particular.net/transports/msmq/uninstalling-msmq) and Amazon WorkDocs Drive\.
 When you reinstall Amazon WorkDocs Drive, it reinstalls **Message Queuing** for you\.
 For more help, contact your administrator\.

 You can also report an issue from the Amazon WorkDocs Drive menu\.

 **Report an Issue**
+You use the Amazon WorkDocs Drive task pane to report issues\.

+**To report an issue**

+1. Open the Amazon WorkDocs Drive task pane\.
+If you don't remember how, see steps 1 and 2 in [Opening the Amazon WorkDocs Drive settings in Microsoft Windows](open-wdd-settings.md)\.

-From the Amazon WorkDocs Drive menu, choose the question mark icon, then **Report an issue** to send us a description of the problem\.
+1. Choose the question mark icon, and then choose **Report an issue** to send us a description of the problem\.
 Note the tracking number\.
 It serves as a reference for support cases or correspondence with us\.

 **Known Limitations**
 Amazon WorkDocs Drive doesn't support Symlinks\.